 In this section we build a framework based on evolutionary game theory to analyze the properties of a range of peer selection strategies.
-Our goal is to study the impact of peer selection on peers' profile $\alpha$ , that is we address the following question: how much effort will a peer dedicate to improve her profile, given a specific peer selection strategy?
+Our goal is to study the impact of peer selection on peers' profile α , that is we address the following question: how much effort will a peer dedicate to improve her profile, given a specific peer selection strategy?

-We build upon the illustrative example presented in section 5.4, and define the following evolutionary game: players execute an interleaved sequence of peer selection and profile selection.
+We define the following evolutionary game [10]: players execute an interleaved sequence of peer selection and profile selection.
 In the first phase, peers adopt one of the peer selection strategies we define hereafter, in the second phase, they adapt their profiles based on the average profile computed over the first phase's strategy set.
 Only an increment in their fitness will motivate an additional effort in improving their profile.
 These two phases are repeated throughout generations until an equilibrium is reached.
-The asymptotic evaluation of the system we present aims at determining evolutionary stable strategies (ESS) over peers' profile $\alpha$ .
+The asymptotic evaluation of the system we present aims at determining evolutionary stable strategies (ESS) over peers' profile α .